New Testament Christology

-Fuller professor Seyoon Kim has a passion for building up the global church in two important ways: “I love doing scholarly research and writing on biblical studies in a faith-affirming environment,” he shares, “and I love teaching students from various countries who can bring theological and spiritual renewal to their evangelical churches.”
+“It is rewarding to me to do scholarly research and writing on biblical studies in a faith-affirming environment, and to teach students from various countries who can bring theological and spiritual renewal to their evangelical churches.”

 Dr. Kim, reflecting on the seminary experience.
 Explore more voices on the topic of theological education.

 Since joining the Fuller faculty in 1995, Seyoon Kim has served as professor of New Testament and, until 2012, Associate Dean for the Korean DMin program.
 A New Testament scholar, he has lectured at various Korean, American, and European universities and seminaries.